Adri-Sanchez/UGR-PTC/README.eng.md

 University projects for the subject *Technical and Scientific Programming* using Python.

-**Práctica 1.-** Statistical database management and visualization.
+**Práctica 1.-** Statistical database management and visualization with HTML.
 **Práctica 2.-** Using Machine Learning to train a model that solves human detection problem in a simulated environment.

 ## Built with